ALBA-Synchrotron/MARTApp/quick_launch_manual.md

 ```
 - `-e DISPLAY=$DISPLAY` allows us to access the display for the GUI.
 - `-v "/tmp/.X11-unix/:/tmp/.X11-unix/"` allows us to forward X11.
-- `-v "SOURCE:DESTINATION"` allows us to access SOURCE path (in our machine) as the path indicated in DESTINATION.
+- `-v "SOURCE:DESTINATION"` allows us to access SOURCE path (on our machine) as the path indicated in DESTINATION.
 </details>

 <details>
 <summary>Windows</summary>

 Firstly, we need to install **XLaunch**, to do so we need to install **VcXsrv Windows X Server** that can be downloaded from [here](https://sourceforge.net/projects/vcxsrv/) (using default settings/installation).
-Then, open and setup **XLaunch**:
+Then, open and set up **XLaunch**:

 1. Select "Multiple windows".
 2. Choose "Start no client".
 3. Ensure "Clipboard" is checked to allow copying between Windows and the application.
 4. Check "Native OpenGL".
-5. Finish and keep it runing.
+5. Finish and keep it running.

-Then, we need to know the IP of our computer, we can use ipconfig:
+Then, we need to know the IP of our computer.
+We can use ipconfig:
 ```bash
 >> ipconfig
 ...